Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Scott is a biologist who has managed a diverse range of wildlife conservation projects from mammals to reptiles and insects.
 He has worked with African wild dogs in Zambia and Red foxes and Arabian wildcats in Saudi Arabia.
 Sea turtle projects have ranged from the Caribbean, Mediterranean Sea and the Atlantic and Indian Oceans.
 More recently though, he tries as often as possible to return to Semuliki to create the special recipe of fermenting bananas required to attract the maximum number of butterflies.
 He completed his PhD 'The ecology and conservation of a fruit-feeding butterfly assemblage in a Ugandan lowland rainforest' in 2018.

-Justice has been a UWA ranger for over 15 years.
-At Semuliki he can identify over 400 bird species and their calls and is internationally famous for his birding skills.
-Since collaborating with the fruit-feeding butterfly project since its inception he has become the foremost Ugandan lepidopterist.
-He has recorded and identified numerous records of new butterfly species for the park.
+Justice was a UWA ranger for over 15 years.
+At Semuliki he could identify over 400 bird species and their calls and was internationally famous for his birding skills.
+Since collaborating with the fruit-feeding butterfly project since its inception he had become the foremost Ugandan lepidopterist.
+He recorded and identified numerous new records of butterfly species at the park.
 Previously he was a highly regarded chimpanzee tracker at Semliki-Toro Wildlife Reserve before working at Semuliki.
-He now works at Kibale National Park but is always available to work with the project when required.
+After Semuliki he worked at Kibale National Park but would always be available to work with the project when required.

 Justice Oribokiriho